Wondering how to homeschool and set up your homeschool schedule, especially as a busy family?

 4. Remind them of all the days off they have throughout the year when other kids are schooling!
 Because, yes, they are smart enough to realize that the neighborhood kids are not doing school yet and most of their homeschooling friends are not doing school yet.
 It also helps to remind them of that when, during the school year, we are on break and their friends are all in school.
 A simple, “See?
 Starting in August is a good idea!” will help them see the good in starting early.

-I hope these tips will help encourage you to get an early start to your school year.
+I hope these how to homeschool tips will help encourage you to get an early start to your school year.

 I also want to point out that this can work the other way… If your family’s busiest season is the fall, start in October and school through June!

 One of the best parts of homeschooling is that you can fit it to your family.

 Get creative as you learn how to homeschool for your family and let God lead you as you school your children at home in the midst of busyness.
 It can be done!